theizekry/unix-aliases-generator/README.md

 > aliases set-new py 'cd ~/xyz/foobar/development/python/python-projects'
 >

-Just it, added successfully and ready to use without closing your terminal or even source ( reload ) your shell profile as before this tool.
+Just it, added successfully and ready to use without closing your terminal or even source ( reload ) your shell session as before this tool.

 ---